ampproject/amp-wp/readme.md

 The following plugins have been known to cause issues with this plugin:

-- Cloudflare (Rocket Loader; modifies the output of the AMP page, which breaks validation.)
+- Cloudflare Rocket Loader (modifies the output of the AMP page, which breaks validation.)
+- WP Rocket (modifies the output of the AMP page, which breaks validation.)